LLMQuant/quant-paper/SETUP.md

 ## Scripts

-Now, repo provide two scripts:
+Now, the repo provide two scripts:

 - `lint.sh` for linting the code.
 - `unittest.sh` for running the unit tests.